slevithan/regex/README.md

 - Letters `A`-`Z` and `a`-`z` must be escaped if preceded by uncompleted token `\c`, else they'll convert what should be an error into a valid token that probably doesn't match what you expect.
 - You can't escape your way out of protecting against a preceding unescaped `\`.
 Doing nothing could turn e.g. `w` into `\w` and introduce a bug, but then escaping the first character wouldn't prevent the `\` from mangling it, and if you escaped the preceding `\` elsewhere in your code you'd change its meaning.

-These and other issues (including the effects of current and [future](https://github.com/tc39/proposal-regexp-x-mode) flags like `x`) make escaping without context unsafe to use at arbitrary positions in a regex, or at least complicated to get right.
+These and other issues (including the effects of current and potential future flags like <kbd>x</kbd>) make escaping without context unsafe to use at arbitrary positions in a regex, or at least complicated to get right.
 The existing popular regex escaping libraries don't even attempt to handle these kinds of issues.

 `regex` solves all of this via context awareness.
 So instead of remembering anything above, you should just switch to always safely escaping regex syntax via `regex`.